maz3max/PI-LIRC-HAT/README.md

 1. compile the tools in pi-lirc-hat/eepromutils with ```make```
 2. use ```./eepmake eeprom_settings.txt lircHAT.eep lirc-rpi-overlay.dtbo -c setup-readme-blob``` to compile the eeprom content
-3. connect the eeprom the I2C-Pins of a Raspberry (NOT the ID-SCL, ID-SDA pins)
+3. connect the eeprom to the I2C-Pins of a Raspberry (NOT the ID-SCL, ID-SDA pins)
 4. read on how to use eepflash with ```./eepflash.sh -h```
 5. use eepflash to write the content to the ID eeprom, e.g.:```./eepflash.sh -w -f=lircHAT.eep -t=24c32 -d=1 -a=50```